modular/modular/KGEN/utils/vscode-mojo/README.md

 Rebind the hotkey in Preferences: Open Keyboard Shortcuts > `Quick Fix...`

-## Run or Debug Mojo File
+## Run Mojo File

-The extension provides a set of actions on the top-right of a Mojo file to run or debug the active file, which by default are under a small `▶️` button up the top-right of the editor:
+The extension provides a set of actions on the top-right of a Mojo file to run the active file, which by default are under a small `▶️` button up the top-right of the editor:

 ![run-file](https://github.com/modularml/mojo/assets/77730378/22ef37cf-154a-430b-9ef3-427dbab411fc)